Home > Guides > Best budget gear for your bedroom studio: Recording for cheap

 Best Interface for Preamps: Solid State Logic SSL2+

-solid state logic ssl2 plus audio interface
+solid state logic ssl2 plus is the runner up audio interface as best budget gear for your bedroom studio

 Best Interface for Preamps